JamieTomkins/EasyPCG/README.md

-# PGC2D

-## Investigating procedural generation techniques for 2D game engines
+﻿# EasyPCG

+## An All-in-One solution to 2D Procedural Content Generation

-A MonoGame based 2D game engine which contains a sample game which will test different types of Proecedural Content Generation (PCG) Techniques
+A MonoGame based 2D game terrain generator which utalises a 3-layered noise system to create a variety of different terrain types.

+Quick Start Guide:

 - **By Jamie Tomkins**